joshkestenberg/alien-invasion/README.md

 # Section 1 - Intro

 Output “hello world”.
 The simplest program.

 Ask the user how old they are.
-Output how many times older they are than a 4 year old (eg if the user enter 25, the output is 6.25) requires prompting the user for input, and simple arithmetic.
+Output how many times older they are than a 4 year old (eg if the user enter 25, the output is 6.25).
+Requires prompting the user for input, and simple arithmetic.

-Output the current price of bitcoin requires fetching data from https://api.quadrigacx.com/v2/ticker and parsing the returned json value to get the “last” price
+Output the current price of bitcoin.
+Requires fetching data from https://api.quadrigacx.com/v2/ticker and parsing the returned json value to get the “last” price

 You should read up on the following: